mangelats/buffers/README.md

 I plan to tackle this next, but it will require to make tools that randomize the layout (probably based on [Stabilizer](https://github.com/ccurtsinger/stabilizer))

+## Naming
+The names try to convey purpose:
+  * `_mod.rs` files work as the table of contents for that module.
+  * Files and folders starting with a number are sorted and the main code of the module.
+  * Files and folders starting with a letter contain code that isn't the main part of the module (utilities, building blocks, etc.) and are not meant to be used directly on another project.

+This convention helped me when I was thinking abstractly, but I may go with a more traditional one if it's simpler for people to read.